Phantas0s/arch_installer/README.md

-# Basic Installer for Arch
+# Basic Installer for Arch Linux

 This is the installer I help to build in my book, [Building Your Mouseless Development Environment](https://themouseless.dev).